Historical fantasy: Fantasy of manners

 Fantasy of manners, aka "mannerpunk," is a subgenre that takes place within a strict, elaborate, and hierarchical social structure.
 Inspired by the social novels and the comedy of manners of such authors as Jane Austen and Oscar Wilde, fantasy of manners involves class struggles among genteel characters in urban environments, and while duels are permitted, witty repartee often substitutes for physical conflict.
 Examples of fantasy of manners include Swordspoint by Ellen Kushner and Jonathan Strange & Mr Norrell by Susanna Clarke.

 Fantasy steampunk

 Fantasy steampunk is another subgenre of historical fantasy, generally set in the Victorian or Edwardian eras.
 Steam technology, mixed with Victorian or Gothic-style architecture and technology, is the most widely recognized interpretation of this genre.
 One of the most popular characteristics of steampunk is the appearance of naked clockwork, rusty gears, and engines.
 Typically, gunpowder fantasy also includes elements of real-world technology such as steam power, telegraphy, and in some cases early telephones or combustion engines.
 Some works in this genre are alternate history.

-Philip Pullman's The Golden Compass is an example of a Fantasy steampunk novel, along with The Half-Made World by Felix Gilman and The Anubis Gates by Tim Powers.
+Philip Pullman's The Golden Compass, The Half-Made World by Felix Gilman and The Anubis Gates by Tim Powers are examples of fantasy steampunk.